 - Your work will be preserved in Harvard Library’s DRS2 (digital preservation repository).

 By submitting work through ETDs @ Harvard you will be signing the Harvard Author Agreement, which grants the University a non-exclusive license to preserve, reproduce, and display the work.
 This license does not constrain your rights to publish your work subsequently.
 You retain all intellectual property rights.
-Please review the Harvard Author Agreement for full information.

 For more information on Harvard’s open access initiatives, we recommend you view the Director of the Office of Scholarly Communication (OSC), Peter Suber’s brief introduction.

 You need to earn a grade of B- or higher in the thesis.
 All standard course letter grades are available to your thesis director.
 If you fail to complete substantial work on the thesis, you will earn a grade of TNC (thesis not complete).
 If you have already earned two withdrawal grades, the TNC grade will count as zero in your cumulative GPA.